Random Processes With Power Law Spectral Density: The Variance of the Sample Mean

 \section{The Variance of the Sample Mean}

 The variance of the sample mean of a power law sequence is another second order statistic that can be estimated from the parameters $\alpha, \beta$ and sequence length $n$.
-This section will start with a discussion of Markov's weak law of large numbers and it's relevance the variance of the sample mean.
+This section will start with a discussion of Markov's weak law of large numbers and its relevance to the variance of the sample mean.